How to Avoid the Trust Fund Recovery Penalty Interview (4180)

 If the IRS requests a 4180 interview, the best way to get out of it is to pay the bill and cancel the interview.
 You can also admit to liability by signing Form 2751 (Proposed Assessment of Trust Fund Recovery Penalty) and then attempt to set up payments or apply for a settlement.

-In particular, if the bill is under $25,000, the business can pay it back over a 24-month period.
-You have to set up a direct debit to qualify for this streamlined arrangement.
-Once the business sets up payments, you don’t have to worry about your personal assets being at risk.
+In particular, if the bill is under $25,000, the business can pay it back over a 24-month period through an in-business express installment agreement.
+In some cases, you can get longer to pay, but generally, the IRS will require you to extend the statute for TFRP assessment and provide financial details to qualify.
+Once the business sets up payments, you don’t have to worry about your personal assets being at risk - unless you refuse to sign the statute extension waiver.

 How to Avoid the 4180 Interview If You Are Not Liable